abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-lab-overview-v2.md

 - **Basic Cloud Knowledge:** Understanding of cloud computing concepts, including IaaS, PaaS, and SaaS.
 - **Familiarity with Azure Services:** Basic knowledge of Azure services and the Azure Portal interface.
 - **Networking Fundamentals:** Understanding of networking concepts, such as IP addressing, subnets, and routing, which are crucial for configuring hybrid environments.
-- **Windows Server Knowledge:** Proficiency with Windows Server, including installation, configuration, and management, as Azure Stack HCI runs on Windows Server technology.
+- **Windows Server Knowledge:** Proficiency with Windows Server, including installation, configuration, and management, as Azure Local runs on Windows Server technology.
-- **Virtualization Concepts:** Familiarity with virtualization technologies, including Hyper-V, as Azure Stack HCI utilizes Hyper-Converged Infrastructure.
+- **Virtualization Concepts:** Familiarity with virtualization technologies, including Hyper-V, as Azure Local utilizes Hyper-Converged Infrastructure.
-- **PowerShell Basics:** Basic knowledge of PowerShell for scripting and automation tasks in Azure and Azure Stack environments.
+- **PowerShell Basics:** Basic knowledge of PowerShell for scripting and automation tasks in Azure and Azure Local environments.
 - **Storage Fundamentals:** Understanding of storage technologies and concepts, including SAN, NAS, and local storage, which are relevant to HCI setups.
 - **Backup and Disaster Recovery Concepts:** Awareness of backup strategies and disaster recovery planning to effectively implement Azure Backup Server.
-- **Kubernetes Basics:** Familiarity with containerization and Kubernetes concepts, especially for managing AKS on Azure Stack HCI.
+- **Kubernetes Basics:** Familiarity with containerization and Kubernetes concepts, especially for managing AKS on Azure Local.

 ## Architechture

-The architecture of a Hybrid Cloud Solution using Azure Stack HCI integrates on-premises infrastructure with Azure services, creating a cohesive and flexible environment.
-At the core, Azure Stack HCI utilizes a hyper-converged infrastructure powered by Windows Server and Hyper-V, enabling efficient virtualization and storage management through Storage Spaces Direct.
+The architecture of a Hybrid Cloud Solution using Azure Local integrates on-premises infrastructure with Azure services, creating a cohesive and flexible environment.
+At the core, Azure Local utilizes a hyper-converged infrastructure powered by Windows Server and Hyper-V, enabling efficient virtualization and storage management through Storage Spaces Direct.
 This on-premises setup connects seamlessly to Azure services via the Azure Portal, allowing organizations to leverage cloud capabilities such as Azure Backup, Azure Kubernetes Service (AKS), and Azure Site Recovery.
 Management and monitoring are facilitated through Windows Admin Center, providing a unified interface for performance tracking and configuration.
 The architecture supports a hybrid model that ensures data locality, optimized workload placement, and enhanced disaster recovery, empowering businesses to scale their operations while maintaining control over their data and resources.

 ## Architechture Diagram